Lexistential/dnd-notes/NPC Cheatsheet for Players.md

 - Boatswain: **Elisa Smithe** (*she/her*), human
 - Cook: **Arron** (*he/him*), fire genasi

+Bazzoxan:
+- **Prolix Yusaf** (*he/him*), tiefling
+	- Member of the Allegiance of Allsight
+	- Spying on Aloysia Telfan and the actions of the Consortium of the Vermillion Dream in Bazzoxan
+- **Aloysia Telfan** (*she/her*), high elf
+	- Unmet
+	- Member of Consortium of the Vermillion Dream
+- **Verin** ? (*he/him*), drow
+	- Apparent leader of Bazzoxan
+	- Met during fight upon entering the city
+- **Lythrana** ? (she/they), drow dhampir
+	- Unknown administrative role in Bazzoxan
+	- Aided in combat and provided information and gold in exchange for your aid and potential cooperation in recovering an artifact

+Unknown:
+- **The Apotheon** (*he/him*), human demigod
+	- Champion of 3 deities and previous owner of the Jewel of Three Prayers

 ﹖ - Status unknown
 †   - Dead
 ‡   - Undead